-The management components of the TOE are all protected from interference and tampering by untrusted users by a Check Point VPN-1 Power/UTM appliance, that prevents any external access to these components.
+The management components of the TOE are all protected from interference and tampering by untrusted users by Check Point IP Appliances, that prevents any external access to these components.

 The security domains of controlled subjects are separated by the virtue of the use of separate network interfaces or VLANs, such that all traffic between TOE interfaces is mediated by the TSF.